Symptoms and Causes of the Main Hormonal Problems

 - Increase vitamin A, B, folic acid, and vitamin D

-- Increase your dose of calcium, magnesium, chromium, selenium, zinc, iodine, and Omega-3
+- Increase your dose of calcium, magnesium, chromium, selenium, zinc, iodine, and also Omega-3

 - Eat linseed oil

-- Try to maintain a healthy lifestyle with exercise, stress management.
-Avoid spending a lot of hours in front of the computer or television because the waves also alter your cycles and the endocrine system.
-Get some sun and enjoy fresh air.
+- Additionally, avoid spending a lot of hours in front of the computer or television because the waves also alter your cycles and the endocrine system.
+Therefore, get some sun and enjoy the fresh air.